mikkelsvartveit/thesis/masterproject/text/content/04-results.md

 \small

 Table: Endianness classification performance when using \ac{LOGO CV} on the ISAdetect dataset, across 10 runs.
-The reported performance numbers for each architecture is mean accuracy ± standard deviation.
+The reported performance numbers for each architecture are mean accuracy ± standard deviation.
 Overall mean accuracy and standard deviation across all runs are reported in bold at the bottom, along with 95% confidence interval ranges around the mean. \label{table:logo-endianness-results}

 | Architecture |         Simple1d |       Simple1d-E |         Simple2d |       Simple2d-E |         ResNet50 |       ResNet50-E |
 | ------------ | ---------------: | ---------------: | ---------------: | ---------------: | ---------------: | ---------------: |